edouard-lebas/DictionaryGenerator/README.md

 With this script we can generate dictionaries of all sizes and characters.

-For example, a password or a WPA2 disctionary.
+For example, a password or a WPA2 dictionary.

 ### Usage & Requirement